sifulan-access-federation/ifirexman-training/guides/idp.md

     --wait ifirexman/ifirexman-shibboleth-idp
     ```

-    Below is an example to install the chart with the release name `ifirexman-organisation` with `LDAP` as the backend authenticator (set at the `values.yaml` file):
+    Below is an example to install the chart with the release name `ifirexman-organisation` with `LDAP/AD` as the backend authenticator (set at the `values.yaml` file):

     ```bash
     helm install ifirexman-organisation \